XZE3N/ExerciseGifDownloader/README.md

 ## Overview

 **ExerciseGifDownloader** is a collection of PowerShell scripts designed to scrape data from a RapidAPI Exercise Database.
-The script downloads each GIF from a provided URL, renames it based on the exercise name, and stores it in a folder corresponding to its category.
+The script downloads each GIF from a provided URL and stores it based on category.
 I originally developed the script to collect media for a larger project involving exercise demonstrations.
-While working on this project, I noticed a lack of free and well-organized exercise GIFs available online, so I created this tool to help download and categorize GIFs from a structured, open source dataset.
+While working on this project, I noticed a lack of free and well-organized exercise GIFs available online, so I created this tool to help download and categorize GIFs from a well structured, open source dataset.

 ## Features